 - Certain ETFs held by the trust invest in convertible securities.
 Convertible securities generally offer lower yields than non-convertible fixed-income securities of similar credit quality due to the potential for capital appreciation.
 A convertible security's market value also tends to reflect the market price of common stock of the issuing company, particularly when that stock price is greater than the convertible security's "conversion price."
 Convertible securities generally fall below debt obligations of the same issuer in order of preference or priority in the event of a liquidation and are typically unrated or rated lower than such debt obligations. - Certain closed-end funds held by the trust invest in senior loans.
 Although senior loans in which the closed-end funds invest may be secured by specific collateral, there can be no assurance that liquidation of collateral would satisfy the borrower's obligation in the event of non-payment of scheduled principal or interest or that such collateral could be readily liquidated.
 Senior loans in which the closed-end funds invest generally are of below investment grade credit quality, may be unrated at the time of investment.
 Senior loans may not fall within the definition of "securities," and are generally not registered with the Securities and Exchange Commission and therefore an investor in senior loans may not receive the protection of the federal securities laws.
 Senior loans are also generally not registered with any state securities commission and generally are not listed on any securities exchange.
-In addition, the amount of public information available on senior loans generally is less extensive than that available for other types of assets. - Certain funds may invest in securities rated below investment grade and considered to be "junk" securities.
+In addition, the amount of public information available on senior loans generally is less extensive than that available for other types of assets.
+Additionally, senior loans generally have floating interest rates that may be tied to the London Interbank Offered Rate ("LIBOR").
+LIBOR is currently set to be phased out by 2021 which could adversely affect the value of investments tied to LIBOR. - Certain funds may invest in securities rated below investment grade and considered to be "junk" securities.
 These securities are considered to be speculative and are subject to greater market and credit risks.
 Accordingly, the risk of default is higher than investment grade securities.
 In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - Certain funds held by the trust invest in derivatives and other financial instruments, such as futures contracts, swap agreements, options contracts and other instruments, which derive value from an underlying asset, interest rate or index.
 A fund's use of derivatives may expose investors to greater risks than investing directly in the reference assets, such as counterparty risk, credit risk, liquidity risk and correlation risk, and may prevent the fund from achieving its investment objective.
 Any financing, borrowing and other costs associated with using derivatives may also reduce any such fund's return. - The trust and certain funds may invest in securities of small and mid-size companies.
 These securities are often more volatile and have lower trading volumes than stocks of larger companies.
 Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information.